Embedded-Project-Mastermind/Mastermind/README.md

   </tr>
   ...
 </table>
-- Description and image of how to build a working pressable button
+- Description and image of how to build a working pressable button<br><br>

 [Back to top](#table-of-contents)